Tony Eltora

 Imagine Paul Simon hanging out with John Scofield playing Muddy Waters songs, this is what Tony Eltora's music sounds like.

-Tony Eltora was born in Jessup Pennsylvania to a rather normal middle class Italian/Polish family before eventually moving to a suburb outside of Richmond, VA at the age of 10.
-As a young boy Eltora was what he would like to call a “creative introvert” spending most of his time with his head in the clouds.
+Tony Eltora was born in the town of Jessup, Pennsylvania, into a rather typical middle-class Italian/Polish family, before eventually relocating to a suburb outside of Richmond, Virginia, at the age of ten.
+As a young boy, Eltora often referred to himself as a "creative introvert," spending most of his time lost in his thoughts with his head in the clouds.
 Shortly after moving to VA, a friend from the neighborhood was starting a band and needed a guitarist, so Tony persuaded his mother to go down to the local music/jewelry/Christian nicknack/I’ll sell anything to make a dollar store and buy him a guitar.
-From that point on, the guitar never left his side.
-Music was the perfect vehicle for Eltora to express himself creatively and emotionally.
+From that moment on, the guitar became an inseparable companion in Tony's life.
+Music served as the perfect vehicle for Eltora to channel his creativity and express his emotions deeply.
+With rich influences from blues, rock, and jazz music, Tony began writing and performing with various local bands at clubs and festivals throughout the Richmond area.
+Known for his raw, soulful playing style and his smooth, resonant guitar tone, Tony gradually began to attract attention as people started to take notice of his remarkable talents.
+Eager to expand his knowledge and understanding of music, Tony made the decision to leave the small-town life behind and moved to the city, where he enrolled in music courses at Virginia Commonwealth University (VCU).